valueflows/valueflows/mkdocs/docs/concepts/transfers.md

 ## Explicit and implied transfers

-In Valueflows, several actions can also involve the transfer concepts and behavior.
+In Valueflows, several actions can involve the transfer concepts and behavior.
 (For more detailed information, see the [Actions page](actions.md), especially the Behaviors by Action.)

 The explicitly denoted transfers are: